First-order thermodynamics of multi-scalar-tensor gravity: Homogeneous and isotropic cosmology: coupling channel and multi-scalar diagnostics

 \section{Homogeneous and isotropic cosmology: coupling channel and multi-scalar diagnostics}

 A natural application of the formalism developed until now is a spatially homogeneous and isotropic universe.
 In the present context, the cosmological sector is especially useful because it isolates the coupling thermal variable $\chi_{\FF}$ in the cleanest possible setting while also showing, in a particularly transparent way, that the full multi-scalar thermal dynamics is not exhausted by this single quantity.
-Indeed, FLRW symmetry suppresses the residual temperature-gradient sector $W_a^{(\FF)}$ identically and removes the entire spatial scalar structure, but it does \emph{not} eliminate the field-space thermal vector $\chi^A$.
+Indeed, Friedmann--Lema\^itre--Robertson--Walker (FLRW) symmetry suppresses the residual temperature-gradient sector $W_a^{(\FF)}$ identically and removes the entire spatial scalar structure, but it does \emph{not} eliminate the field-space thermal vector $\chi^A$.
 Thus homogeneous cosmology realizes the simplest branch of the multi-scalar transport system at the level of the heat flux, without collapsing the underlying scalar dynamics to the one-field case.
+This also makes clear the limitation of the FLRW application.
+Exact homogeneity and isotropy remove the projected spatial gradients by symmetry.
+Therefore FLRW tests the coupling channel and the time-like multi-scalar thermal vector, but it does not activate the genuinely spatial sector encoded in $W_a^{(\FF)}$, $\mathfrak D_{\rm grad}$, and the projected-gradient transport equation.
+This limitation is structural rather than technical: a less symmetric geometry is needed for the spatial sector to be present.
+Natural next applications are Bianchi cosmologies, where anisotropic expansion can activate shear and direction-dependent scalar gradients, and Lema\^itre--Tolman--Bondi geometries, where radial inhomogeneity can source nontrivial projected scalar gradients.
+These cases provide natural settings in which to test the full multi-scalar spatial sector beyond FLRW.

 Consider a FLRW line element

 with comoving cosmological flow $u^a=\delta^a{}_t$ and Hubble parameter

 Spatial homogeneity implies